The Tree watches. The Tree knows. The Tree understands.

 The Cicada Path function was originally designed for sublight interstellar travels: deep space travellers could spend decades or even centuries in space while only ageing a few years.
 Though the advent of FTL travel has made this function useless the Cicada Path remains widely used in settled space.
 People who are unable or unwilling to tolerate gee variations may use the Cicada Path to spend months in space as if they were mere hours.
-The lowered metabolism can also be used to alleviate the effects of radiations or infections during the same deep space travels.
+The slowed metabolism can also be used to alleviate the effects of radiation or infections during deep space travels.
 There have also been recorded occurrences of stranded explorers using the Cicada Path to subsist for decades on minimal amounts of supplies until a rescue ship arrived.

 Interestingly enough, it is to be noticed that the Cicada Path does not suppress dreams: in fact, oniric activity is even more intense during monad-induced hibernation than regular sleep.

 Though rather unassuming, this orbital worker bears a whole array of q-augs, from dermal markings on the face and forehead to an anti-g skin sleeve under their suit and a partial exoskeleton.